H-1B Professional Worker Visas

 For purposes of the H-1B visa, the following foreign born physicians are not considered FMGs:

 - Graduates of U.S. medical schools;

 - Physicians not practicing patient care (e.g., medical researchers).

 Finally, J-1 medical residents must return home for two years or obtain a J-1 waiver before applying for an H-1B visa.

-To schedule your immigration advice session, click here.
+To schedule your immigration examination to determine if you qualify for an H-1B visa, click here.